All Are Welcome!

 Am I expected to put money in the offering?

 If you are visiting with us, we don't expect you to put money in the offering, and you are welcome to just let it pass you by.
+We have welcome cards in the pews, please feel free to fill one out so we know you were with us.
 If you consider St. John the Baptist your church home, we'd love for you to prayerfully consider giving to our church on a weekly basis.
 If you are not able then please consider a talent that can be shared to build up the Kingdom of God right here at St John the Baptist.

 I have a hearing problem.
 Is there any special assistance?